-- 1 Carefully place your speaker on its side. - 2 Remove existing feet.
+- 1 Carefully lay your speaker on its side to gain access to the bottom. - 2 Remove existing feet or spikes.
 Thread new spikes into holes and screw them in all of the way.
 If the speaker does not sit level loosen one spike until level is achieved. - 3 Tighten the jam nut snugly by hand.
-Do not over tighten. - 4 Right the speaker.
+Do not over tighten the nut. - 4 Right the speaker.

 Caution: Make sure your hands and any cabling are clear of the spikes.
-Do not slide speaker as spikes are sharp and can damage your floor or carpet. - 5 Adjust to level by rotating spikes.
+Do not slide speaker as spikes are sharp and can damage your floor or carpet.

+5 Adjust to level by rotating spikes.
 Tighten the jam nut securely when satisfied that speaker is level.

 Caution: Walking the speaker may result in a broken spike.

-Figure 2.
+Figure 3.
 The ETC Spike.